Posts tagged ‘free resources’

 Ports and the Ever-Changing Logistics Landscape

 In the ever-changing logistics landscape, port and yard tools must keep pace.
-The logistics landscape is evolving rapidly, with disrupters such as Amazon, Google, and Uber driving change while abandoning “business as usual” tactics.
+The logistics landscape evolves rapidly, with disrupters such as Amazon, Google, and Uber driving change while abandoning “business as usual” tactics.

 Click here to read the full whitepaper.